sayakpaul/Dual-Deployments-on-Vertex-AI/README.md

 **<sup>Figure developed by <a href="https://github.com/deep-diver">Chansung Park.</a></sup>**

 But the story does not end here.
 What if we wanted to have better control over the models to be built, trained, and deployed?
 Enter TFX!
-TFX provides the flexbility of writing custom components and including them inside a pipeline.
-This way Machine Learning Engineers can focus on building and training their favorite models and delegate a part of the heavylifting to TFX and Vertex AI.
+TFX provides the flexibility of writing custom components and including them inside a pipeline.
+This way Machine Learning Engineers can focus on building and training their favorite models and delegate a part of the heavy lifting to TFX and Vertex AI.
 On Vertex AI (acting as an orchestrator) this pipeline will look like
 so:

 ![](https://i.ibb.co/98Ry74n/Screen-Shot-2021-08-06-at-1-43-35-AM.png)